What Happens if You Hit a Cyclist With Your Car in Maryland?

 Written by Jobeth Bowers.
 Posted in .

-1. Check the Cyclist for Injuries
+1. Check Yourself for Injuries

 2. Do Not Admit Fault